stuartridout/promptbuddy/Documentation/Install Dataverse for Teams.md

-# Import TeamLink as a managed solution into Dataverse for Teams environment
+# Import Prompt Buddy as a managed solution into Dataverse for Teams environment

-This document provides instructions on how to add the components of TeamLink app in a *Dataverse for Teams* environment as a managed solution.
+This document provides instructions on how to add the components of Prompt Buddy app in a *Dataverse for Teams* environment as a managed solution.

 You could also check the install demo video at https://www.youtube.com/watch?v=NEQ80rMY7-w